Luckyzen69/Data-Structure-and_Algorithms/readme.md

 - LinkedList − A Linked List contains the connection link to the first link called first.

 ### Linked List Representation
+Linked list can be visualized as a chain of nodes, where every node points to the next node.

+As per the above illustration, following are the important points to be considered.
++ Linked List contains a link element called first.
++ Each link carries a data field(s) and a link field called next.
++ Each link is linked with its next link using its next link.
++ Last link carries a link as null to mark the end of the list.

+### Types of Linked List
+Following are the various types of linked list.
++ Simple Linked List − Item navigation is forward only.
++ Doubly Linked List − Items can be navigated forward and backward.
++ Circular Linked List − Last item contains link of the first element as next and the first element has a link to the last element as previous.

+#### Basic Operations
+Following are the basic operations supported by a list.
++ Insertion − Adds an element at the beginning of the list.
++ Deletion − Deletes an element at the beginning of the list.
++ Display − Displays the complete list.
++ Search − Searches an element using the given key.
++ Delete − Deletes an element using the given key.

+## Binary Tree
+A binary tree consists of a finite set of nodes that is either empty, or consists of one specially designated node called the root of the binary tree, and the elements of two disjoint binary trees called the left subtree and right subtree of the root.
+Note that the definition above is recursive: we have defined a binary tree in terms of binary trees.
+This is appropriate since recursion is an innate characteristic of tree structures.

+### Binary Tree Terminology
+Tree terminology is generally derived from the terminology of family trees (specifically, the type of family tree called a lineal chart).
++ Each root is said to be the parent of the roots of its subtrees.
++ Two nodes with the same parent are said to be siblings; they are the children of their parent.
++ The root node has no parent.
++ A great deal of tree processing takes advantage of the relationship between a parent and its children, and we commonly say a directed edge (or simply an edge) extends from a parent to its children.
+Thus edges connect a root with the roots of each subtree.
+An undirected edge extends in both directions between a parent and a child.
++ Grandparent and grandchild relations can be defined in a similar manner; we could also extend this terminology further if we wished (designating nodes as cousins, as an uncle or aunt, etc.)

+### Other Tree Terms
+   The number of subtrees of a node is called the degree of the node.
+In a binary tree, all nodes have degree 0, 1, or 2.
++ A node of degree zero is called a terminal node or leaf node.
++ A non-leaf node is often called a branch node.
++ The degree of a tree is the maximum degree of a node in the tree.
+A binary tree is degree 2.
++ A directed path from node n1 to nk is defined as a sequence of nodes n1, n2, ..., nk such that ni is the parent of ni+1 for 1 <= i < k.
+An undirected path is a similar sequence of undirected edges.
+The length of this path is the number of edges on the path, namely k – 1 (i.e., the number of nodes – 1).
+There is a path of length zero from every node to itself.
+Notice that in a binary tree there is exactly one path from the root to each node.
++ The level or depth of a node with respect to a tree is defined recursively: the level of the root is zero; and the level of any other node is one higher than that of its parent.
+Or to put it another way, the level or depth of a node ni is the length of the unique path from the root to ni.
++ The height of ni is the length of the longest path from ni to a leaf.
+Thus all leaves in the tree are at height 0.
++ The height of a tree is equal to the height of the root.
+The depth of a tree is equal to the level or depth of the deepest leaf; this is always equal to the height of the tree.
++ If there is a directed path from n1 to n2, then n1 is an ancestor of n2 and n2 is a descendant of n1.

+### Special Forms of Binary Trees
+There are a few special forms of binary tree worth mentioning.
+If every non-leaf node in a binary tree has nonempty left and right subtrees, the tree is termed a strictly binary tree.
+Or, to put it another way, all of the nodes in a strictly binary tree are of degree zero or two, never degree one.
+A strictly binary tree with N leaves always contains 2N – 1 nodes.

+Some texts call this a "full" binary tree.
+A complete binary tree of depth d is the strictly binary tree all of whose leaves are at level d.

+The total number of nodes in a complete binary tree of depth d equals 2d+1 – 1.
+Since all leaves in such a tree are at level d, the tree contains 2d leaves and, therefore, 2d - 1 internal nodes.